 As winter settles into the land here in NEK Vermont and the breeding season is in full swing our Maremma LGDs (livestock guardian dogs) are happy to be hanging out with the livestock where ever they go.
 It doesn’t matter if it’s below zero or 30 above, they make themselves at home with our livestock, finding warmth at the base of a hay pile or snuggled-up in the barn amidst the flock.
 Whether at rest or on patrol, they are always on-duty, keeping a watchful eye of the goings-on of the farm.
 That allows us as the shepherd to rest assured that the dogs will alert us to any potential threat to our livestock while we stay warm and cozy inside by the fire.

-Each of our pups comes with an individual Micro ID chip, a vet check, their first set of shots and first de-wormings, as well as registration papers with MSCA (Maremma Sheepdog Club of America).
+When available, each of our pups comes with an individual Micro ID chip, a vet check, their first set of shots and first de-wormings, as well as registration papers with MSCA (Maremma Sheepdog Club of America).
 Pups start at $850, plus 6% Vermont sales tax, for ether males or females, up to 10 weeks of age.
 After 10 weeks the cost of the puppy goes up with appropriate shots due and added time spent here on our farm for extra training and run-time with our mature Maremmas.

 Ever since we've had our flock and herd we've had our registered Maremma Sheepdogs, or livestock guardian dogs (LGD).
 They live 24 hrs/day guarding our Dorset sheep and Boer goats and overall homestead.
 We live about 2 miles from any neighbors and in the midst of the woods.
 The LDGs are used to keep predators at bay, including but not limited to coyotes, birds of prey, strangers, and anything else that might try to venture into the animal yards that is not welcome.
 We have not had any predator attacks on our lambs and kids since we’ve had our Maremmas.
 They have also added a level of protection to our poultry that has keep the fox and weasels at bay.